Comparing theoretical predictions of radiation-free velocities of edge dislocations to molecular dynamics simulations: Discussion

-Overall, our MD simulations found no evidence of anything special happening at the radiation-free velocities: \\ Olmsted et al. \cite{Olmsted:2005} find transonic edge dislocation motion in Al at a number of different velocities with no obvious correlation with any calculated radiation-free velocity.
+Overall, however, our MD simulations found no evidence of anything special happening at the predicted radiation-free velocities, and also looking at MD results in the literature for other metals we find no evidence of radiation-free states: \\ Olmsted et al. \cite{Olmsted:2005} find transonic edge dislocation motion in Al at a number of different velocities with no obvious correlation with any of our calculated radiation-free velocities.
 Cu and Ni do not exhibit any radiation-free velocity according to our calculations presented in Table \ref{tab:vRFresultsgeneral}.
 Transonic edge dislocations have been observed previously in MD simulations of both metals \cite{Olmsted:2005,Marian:2006,Tsuzuki:2008,Tsuzuki:2009,Daphalapurkar:2014,Oren:2017}.
 We performed MD simulations on transonic edge dislocation motion in Cu and Ag.
 In Ag, which is predicted to have a radiation-free state in the first transonic regime, we found transonic edge dislocations (see Fig. \ref{fig:silverB}), though their velocities did not correlate with the calculated (narrow) radiation-free velocity range (see Table \ref{tab:vRFresultsgeneral}).
 The mobility function of edge dislocations in Cu, where no radiation-free states are predicted, was qualitatively similar to that in Ag, suggesting no effect of radiation-free states on edge dislocation motion.
 In particular, there is no evidence of reduced dislocation drag near the radiation-free velocity in Ag.
+Furthermore, we observed Mach cones near the predicted radiation free velocity in Ag (see Fig. \ref{fig:machcone}), where they should have been highly suppressed if $v_\text{RF}$ were truly `radiation free', and found no steady-state transonic gliding velocity which could be sustained with minimal driving stress.